kloverde/SelectAllCheckbox/README.md

 SelectAllCheckbox
 =================

-See LICENSE for this software's licensing information.
+See LICENSE for this software's licensing terms.

 SelectAllCheckbox is a jQuery plugin which makes it easy to create "select all" checkboxes for checkbox groups.